Purplemet Connector

 The following is not supported in Tenable FedRAMP Moderate environments.
 For more information, see the Tenable FedRAMP Product Offering.

 Purplemet is a Web Application Security Monitoring SaaS solution focused on what hackers may see and exploit.
-It's complementary to scanners enabling cyber hygiene on a URL portfolio while providing an additional list of vulnerabilities and technologies.
+It’s complementary to scanners enabling cyber hygiene on a URL portfolio while providing an additional list of vulnerabilities and technologies that makes Purplemet the fastest, most cost-effective, and the non-intrusive benchmark solution for web app security.

 Connector Details